h2lab/smartleia-target-funcard/README.md

 # Licenses

 SOSSE source codes are released under GPL v2 License.
+AVR-Crypto-Lib source code is released under GPL v3 License.
 Our specific source codes for aes are released under the BSD License.
 See the LICENSE file in each source folder for more information.